quicwg/base-drafts/draft-ietf-quic-tls.md

 might arrive if they were delayed by the network.
 Retaining old packet protection keys allows these packets to be successfully processed.

-As packet protected with keys from the next key phase use the same Key Phase value as those protected with keys from the previous key phase, it can be necessary to distinguish between the two.
+As packets protected with keys from the next key phase use the same Key Phase value as those protected with keys from the previous key phase, it can be necessary to distinguish between the two.
 This can be done using packet numbers.
 A recovered packet number that is lower than any packet number from